 My feet get sore incredibly quickly when standing.
 That’s the number one reason why I don’t go to concerts which have no seating.
 By the time the band comes out my feet would be killing me and I would be in no mood for anything other than a comfortable couch and getting my feet off the floor.

 This is why I was very doubtful about my abilities to withstand hours at my standing desk.
-Apparently a good mat is essential when working at a standing desk, but I haven’t used one till now.
+Apparently, a good mat is essential when working at a standing desk, but I haven’t used one until now.

-My feet have become sore while standing, however the fact that I tend to be continuously shifting around rather than in a stationary position has helped make the whole thing bearable.
+My feet have become sore while standing, however, the fact that I tend to be continually shifting around rather than in a stationary position has helped make the whole thing bearable.
 I’m hoping that my feet will become more resistant with time.

 I also experienced shoulder soreness, but that was to be expected given the ergonomics of my setup.
 The screen should be at eye level while since I was using a laptop it was way further down than it should be, hence the shoulder/upper back pain from having to look down all the time.
-So I don’t blame the standing desk for this, hopefully I’ll be able to improve my setup later on this year when we move to Barcelona.
+So I don’t blame the standing desk for this, hopefully.

-In the article Why I killed my standing desk Mikael from web/mobile agency Crew describes his experience with standing desks, which resulted in him going back to a modified version of the traditional seated desk (legs up, back leaning backwards).
-It’s a very interesting article citing numerous studies, and I’ll be referring back to it as I continue this experiment.
+In the article Why I killed my standing desk Mikael from web/mobile agency Crew describes his experience with standing desks, which resulted in him going back to a modified version of the traditional seated desk (legs up, back leaning backward).
+It’s a very interesting article citing numerous studies, and worth looking into before you make your own decisions.